JSaldivia/coding-interview-road-map/README.md

 ### In addition I want to add a recently discovery:
 [John Washam's](https://github.com/jwasham) repository!!! this offers insightful resources for preparing for [job interviews](https://github.com/jwasham/coding-interview-university). and its definitely worth exploring!

+> [!NOTE]
-> [!Reminder] This repository is a log of my progress throughout my job hunts journey, a guided doccument while preparing for coding interviews.\
+> Reminder!!!
+This repository is a log of my progress throughout my job hunts journey, a guided doccument while preparing for coding interviews.

 I will be going trough:
 - [ ] Introduction to programming
     - [ ] Starting Point (from zero to arrays and linked lists)